daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 Wandering souls, nature spirits, and elemental beings aid and support you.

+> [!NOTE]
-(In some settings, the Shepherds Spirits focus applies to only one kind of spirit, such as spirits of the deceased, nature spirits, and so on.)
+> In some settings, the Shepherds Spirits focus applies to only one kind of spirit, such as spirits of the deceased, nature spirits, and so on.

 * Tier 1: Question the Spirits
 * Tier 2: Spirit Accomplice